alex-h-stone/spring-boot-microservice-reference/README.md

 Also consider the use of `LoggingAspects` and the `LogMethodArguments` annotation to log method arguments, and the `LogMethodResponse` to log method responses.

 ---

-#### Failure recovery via Spring Retry

-See `VaccinationsApiClient` for an example of how Spring `WebClient` can be used to retry failed external API calls.

----